rayhanfaluda/ExcelParsing-project/README.md

 # <a name='Upload'></a> Upload

-<p>Upload file with xlsx and xls extensions and insert them into the database</p>
+<p>Upload a Microsoft Excel file with .xlsx format and insert them into the database.</p>

 ```
 POST /api/v1/upload